jwkjng/dozerjs/README.md

 serves static files.
 It then reads in the application configuration, loads any adapters and builds the API endpoints.

-## Adapters
+## Components

-Adapters are simply modules which are loaded and available throughout the application.
+Components are simply modules which are loaded and available throughout the application.
 The can be database modules, express middleware or anything else required by the application or any of the controllers.